soijen/soijen.github.io/en/_posts/2018-03-08-tierra-del-fuego-van-overview.md

 <h2>The Route</h2>

-We’ve divided our 8-day overland journey through Tierra del Fuego into 5 posts:
+We’ve divided our 8-day road journey through Tierra del Fuego into 5 posts:
 <ul class="post-stats bullets">
   <li><a href="/TDF-part-1-punta-arenas-cerro-sombrero/">Part 1 - Punta Arenas to Cerro Sombrero</a></li>
   <li><a href="/TDF-part-2-cerro-sombrero-cameron/">Part 2 - Cerro Sombrero to Cameron</a></li>